ryelle/a11y-color-contrast-mcp/README.md

 - `npm run build`: Builds the src files into build.
 - `npm run stdio`: Builds the src files, then starts the stdio server.
-- `npm run serve`: Builds the src files, then starts the http server.
+- `npm run http`: Builds the src files, then starts the http server.
 - `npm run test`: Run the Jest tests.

 ### http server